 Pediatrics is an ever-changing field requiring continual educational updates to best care for the pediatric population.
-The Stephen A. Chartrand, MD Memorial 2019 Practical Pediatrics Conference involves updates in several areas of care.
+The Stephen A. Chartrand, MD Memorial 2019 Practical Pediatrics Conference involves updates in several areas of care including Kawasaki disease, precocious puberty, gender identity, palliative care, evaluation of the dysmorphic child and global health opportunities.
 Conference attendees will learn best practice approaches to pediatric care.

 Erin A. Loucks, MD, FAAP

 Harold A. Kaftan, MD, FAAP

 A Regional Conference Designed For

 Pediatricians, Family Physicians, Nurse Practitioners, Physician Assistants, Nurses, Social Workers, Mental Health Providers, Behavioral Therapists, Fellows, Residents, Students, and Other Interested Health Care Providers

 Creighton University School of Medicine

 - Describe the diagnostic criteria for Kawasaki Disease

 - Discuss clinical conditions in the differential diagnosis of a patient presenting with possible Kawasaki Disease

 - Discuss the importance of early diagnosis and treatment of Kawasaki Disease